 Things to consider when choosing a shredder:

 - You need a micro-cut shredder.
-Crosscut shredders, which makes little strips of paper, will get matted down when wet and cause problems in your compost pile.
+Crosscut shredders, which makes little strips of paper, will get matted down when wet and cause problems in your compost pile, just like wet leaves.

 - Try to max out on the number of pages you can shred at once without breaking the bank (large capacity shredders are really expensive)

-The micro-cut shredder we recommend balances maxing out capacity (12 pages at a time) so you can shred cardboard but at a reasonable price.
+The micro-cut shredder we recommend balances maxing out capacity (12 pages at a time) so you can shred up boxes for composting cardboard but at a reasonable price.

 For years we ripped up paper and thin cardboard by hand.
 Not a bad workout if you want to build hand strength and have nice muscular hands (I’m kidding, unless you are a hand model), but this is so much faster and easier.